Sebasticook Valley Federal Credit Union

 In 2001 the field of membership once again expanded to include the towns of Plymouth, Stetson, Etna, and Dixmont.
 It was around this time that the board and management started thinking about changing the name of the credit union to reflect the area that it served.
 So, in May of 2002 the name was changed to what it is today, Sebasticook Valley Federal Credit Union.

-From its humble beginnings over 60 years ago, today Sebasticook Valley Federal Credit Union proudly provides the financial needs of over 10,000 members of the Sebasticook Valley.
+From its humble beginnings nearly 70 years ago, today Sebasticook Valley Federal Credit Union proudly serves the communities in 6 counties and provides the financial needs of over 11,000 members.